OfficeDev/open-xml-docs/docs/how-to-create-a-spreadsheet-document-by-providing-a-file-name.md

 uses the **Create** method with a signature that requires two parameters.
 The first parameter, **package**, takes a full path string that represents the document that you want to create.
-The second parameter, <span class="parameter" sdata="paramReference">*type*, is a member of the [SpreadsheetDocumentType](https://msdn.microsoft.com/library/office/documentformat.openxml.spreadsheetdocumenttype.aspx) enumeration.
+The second parameter, <span class="parameter"></span>*type*, is a member of the [SpreadsheetDocumentType](https://msdn.microsoft.com/library/office/documentformat.openxml.spreadsheetdocumenttype.aspx) enumeration.
 This parameter represents the document type.
 For example, there are different members of the **SpreadsheetDocumentType** enumeration for add-ins, templates, workbooks, and macro-enabled